Last week we discussed how to manually backup WordPress using cPanel.

 If you’ve followed the guide in full, you’ll now understand how to manually restore WordPress using cPanel, from an existing backup.

-If you are currently a Clook customer, we also automatically backup your site daily and retain a weekly and monthly copy.
+If you are currently a Clook customer, we also automatically back up your site daily and retain a weekly and monthly copy.

 If you have any questions, we’d be delighted to hear from you.